 The Philippines leads the world in natural disasters.
 In September 2018, Typhoon Mangkhut delivered destruction to the northern Philippines causing 105,000 homeless.
 These areas were heavily damaged in 2013 by Super Typhoon Haiyan and in 2017 Typhoon Vinta.
 Asia America Initiative with our local partners are conducting long-term relief and providing food and water to thousands of affected families.
 We also provide shelter materials, hygiene supplies, medicines and ongoing post-trauma services.

-In September 2018, major typhoon Mangkhut delivered destruction to the northern Philippines, killing an estimated 60 persons and rendering moThe floods, wind damage and mud- and rock-slides have displaced nearly 100,000 people.
-Areas of Visayas and Mindanao regions were heavily also damaged by wind and floods.
-Many houses and schools were destroyed.
-We continue to assist displaced and severely affected communities.
-Our goal for 2018 is 30,000 people, primarily children and elders.
+In September 2018, major typhoon Mangkhut delivered destruction to the northern Philippines.
+The floods, wind damage and mud- and rock-slides have displaced more than 100,000 people.
+In areas of Visayas and Mindanao, many houses and schools were destroyed.
+New storms and flooding in 2019 has furthered the damage.
+We continue to care for displaced and severely affected communities.
+Our assistance goal for 2020 is 30,000 people, primarily children and elders.

 Our long term goal is self-sufficiency of storm survivors across the region.
-Our immediate goal is to assist 30,000 additional disaster victims during 2019.
+Our immediate goal is to assist 30,000 additional disaster victims during 2020.
 The immediate impact is to keep people alive, healthy and in a positive frame of mind enthusiastic about building a better future.
 The long term effect is to have a role in addressing the medical and social systems of impacted communities.
 Our strength is in our multiple partnerships with local, national and international organization.